 Introduction to Azure Virtual Machine

 Before getting into the concept of azure virtual machine, first, we have to know what is a virtual machine.
 A virtual machine is nothing but an emulator that emulates a computer system.
-Based on the architecture in place, one Virtual Machine can differ with another one along with its hardware and software.
+Based on the architecture in place, one Virtual Machine can differ from another one along with its hardware and software.
 Azure Virtual machine is a computing service available on the Windows platform.
 Using this platform any enterprise/ individual can host their application or system on the cloud.
 This is basically Infrastructure as a Service or IaaS.
-Using Azure Virtual Machine platform users can do a lot of things like:
+Using the Azure Virtual Machine platform users can do a lot of things like:

 - User can create their own virtual machine

 - Each Azure Virtual Computer platform comes loaded with various software including Databases.
 Therefore, users can conveniently work in the environment without having to worry about software and other logistics.